stevehanstudio/pbmc-multimodal-analysis/README.md

 3. **Validation**: Protein expression validates RNA-based predictions
 4. **Rare Populations**: Surface protein markers reveal rare cell types

+## 💡 Key Insights & Learnings

+This section documents what I learned from this analysis and demonstrates my understanding of both the computational methods and biological interpretation.

+### Why Different Normalization Methods?

+**RNA-seq: Total count + log(x+1)**
+- **Why**: RNA-seq data has high variance across genes and cells.
+Total count normalization accounts for sequencing depth differences, while log transformation stabilizes variance and makes the data more normally distributed for downstream PCA.
+- **Learning**: The log transformation is crucial because gene expression follows a log-normal distribution, not a normal distribution.
+This is why we see better separation in PCA space after log transformation.

+**ADT/Protein: CLR (Centered Log-Ratio)**
+- **Why**: Protein counts are compositional—they represent proportions of total protein signal per cell.
+CLR normalizes relative to the geometric mean, preventing artifacts from cells with very high or low total protein counts.
+- **Learning**: This was a key insight—protein data requires different normalization because it's fundamentally different from RNA data.
+Using log-normalization on protein data would incorrectly treat it as independent counts rather than compositional data.

+### Why WNN Over Simple Concatenation?

+**The Problem**: Simply concatenating RNA and protein features doesn't work well because:
+- Different scales (RNA: ~33K features, ADT: ~200 features)
+- Different noise profiles (RNA has dropout, ADT is more sparse but less noisy)
+- Different biological information (RNA captures transcriptional state, ADT captures surface phenotype)

+**The WNN Solution**:
+- Learns which modality is more informative for each cell's identity
+- Some cells are better characterized by RNA (e.g., activated T cells with high cytokine expression)
+- Others are better characterized by protein (e.g., resting T cells with stable surface markers)
+- Creates a weighted graph that leverages the strengths of both modalities

+**Learning**: This taught me that multimodal integration isn't just about combining data—it's about intelligently weighting different information sources based on their relevance to each cell's identity.

+### Biological Insights from Multimodal Analysis

+**1. Validation of RNA-based Annotations**
+- Protein markers (e.g., CD4, CD8, CD19) directly validate cell type assignments made from RNA
+- This is particularly important for immune cells where surface markers are well-characterized
+- **Learning**: Multimodal data provides built-in validation—if RNA says "T cell" and CD3 protein is high, we have confidence in the annotation

+**2. Identification of Rare Populations**
+- Some cell types (e.g., plasmacytoid dendritic cells) have distinctive protein signatures but subtle RNA differences
+- Protein markers can identify rare populations that might be missed in RNA-only analysis
+- **Learning**: Different modalities excel at identifying different cell types—multimodal analysis captures the full diversity

+**3. Resolution of Ambiguous Clusters**
+- Some RNA clusters split into multiple distinct populations when protein data is considered
+- Example: A single "T cell" cluster in RNA might separate into CD4+ and CD8+ T cells using protein markers
+- **Learning**: Multimodal integration improves resolution, especially for closely related cell types

+### Technical Challenges & Solutions

+**Challenge 1: WNN Graph Computation**
+- **Problem**: Initial attempts failed because `muon` requires modality-specific neighbor graphs to be computed first
+- **Solution**: Learned that `mu.pp.neighbors()` expects pre-computed neighbors for each modality
+- **Learning**: Understanding the underlying algorithm (WNN needs per-modality KNN graphs) helped debug the issue

+**Challenge 2: Metadata Propagation**
+- **Problem**: Cell type annotations from RNA data weren't available in the MuData object for plotting
+- **Solution**: Explicitly copied annotations from RNA AnnData to MuData.obs
+- **Learning**: MuData is a container—metadata must be explicitly propagated to the top level for visualization

+**Challenge 3: Normalization Choice**
+- **Problem**: Initially tried log-normalization for ADT data (like RNA)
+- **Solution**: Researched and implemented CLR normalization, which is standard for compositional data
+- **Learning**: Different data types require different preprocessing—understanding the data structure is crucial

+### Methodological Choices & Reasoning

+**Why Leiden over Louvain clustering?**
+- Leiden algorithm is an improvement over Louvain that guarantees well-connected communities
+- Better for large datasets (161K cells) where Louvain can produce disconnected clusters
+- **Learning**: Algorithm choice matters for large-scale data—Leiden is now the standard for single-cell analysis

+**Why PCA before UMAP?**
+- UMAP is computationally expensive on high-dimensional data
+- PCA reduces dimensions while preserving most variance (typically 50-100 PCs capture >90% variance)
+- UMAP on PCA space is faster and often produces better results than UMAP on raw data
+- **Learning**: Dimensionality reduction is a two-step process—PCA for linear reduction, UMAP for non-linear embedding

+**Why Highly Variable Genes (HVG)?**
+- Most genes are not informative for cell type identity (low variance across cells)
+- Focusing on HVGs reduces noise and computational cost
+- Typically ~1,500-3,000 HVGs capture most biological signal
+- **Learning**: Feature selection is critical—more features isn't always better, especially with noisy single-cell data

+### Comparison: Python vs R Implementation

+**Why implement in both languages?**
+- Demonstrates flexibility and understanding of both ecosystems
+- Python/Scanpy: Better for large datasets and custom algorithms
+- R/Seurat: Better for standard workflows and publication-quality plots
+- **Learning**: Different tools have different strengths—being bilingual makes you more versatile

+**Key Differences Learned:**
+- Scanpy uses dispersion-based HVG selection; Seurat uses VST (Variance Stabilizing Transformation)
+- Scanpy defaults to Leiden; Seurat defaults to Louvain (though Leiden is available)
+- Scanpy uses matplotlib; Seurat uses ggplot2 (more publication-ready by default)
+- **Learning**: The underlying algorithms are similar, but the implementations and defaults differ—understanding both helps choose the right tool

 ## 📖 Methods Summary

 ### RNA-seq Processing